Asayil122/Smart-_Genetic-_System/README.md

 * This application was fully developed using JDK23, and is based on the JavaFX Framework,version 23.0.1
 * program's UIs designed using SceneBuilder
-* The program's icons and logo were downloaded from FlatIcon
+* The program's icons and logo were sourced from FlatIcon
 * The Authentication used to create an account is OTP sent to the user's email
 ---
 * Programmed by: